1

 • Handling fee of €1 per transaction (applied to most trades).

-• No Forex, CFDs, or cryptocurrencies.
+• No Forex or CFDs.

 • Limited customer support quality.